CRG180/combat-salvo/README.md

 # Combat-salvo

-Combat salvo provides two low-resolution models: homogeneous and heterogenous salvo models based on the work published by CAPT Wayne P. Hughes.
-The homogenous model aggregates two forces to assess attrition via differential equations representing the offensive and defensive capabilities of each side.
-The heterogenous model accounts for multiple units in each force to provide understanding of the contribution of system or units to a greater force.
+Combat salvo provides two low-resolution models: homogeneous and heterogeneous salvo models based on the work published by CAPT Wayne P. Hughes.
+The homogeneous model aggregates two forces to assess attrition via differential equations representing the offensive and defensive capabilities of each side.
+The heterogeneous model accounts for multiple units in each force to provide understanding of the contribution of system or units to a greater force.

 # Project is a work in progress and not ready for use

 ## Areas for contribution

-### Homogenous Model
+### Homogeneous Model

 * DOE input support